sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Updating_Sailfish_OS/README.md

 One of the typical reasons for a download failure is that the device does not have free storage space left for the update to be downloaded and processed.

 We recommend ensuring that there is at least some 3-4 GB of free space in the internal storage of your device before starting the OS download.
 To make space, move your pictures, videos, and other big files to your SD card (or to your PC or to a cloud service).
-Check the space in "Settings > Storage".
+Check the space in "_Settings > Storage_".

 Also, there are some apps from the OpenRepos app distribution that have sometimes caused problems when updating the OS.
 Please uninstall those apps before you proceed to update.
 Check the **[release notes](https://forum.sailfishos.org/tag/release-notes)** of the OS update you are aiming to install.